kingpower100/Fusion-Smart-Dashboard-/README.md

 pip install -r requirements.txt streamlit run app.py

-📄 License
+## 📄 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this software for personal or commercial purposes —
+see the [LICENSE](./LICENSE) file for full details.

-📞 Support
+## 📞 Support

 For questions, issues, or collaboration requests: